zsawyer/MumbleLink/core/src/main/resources/README.txt

 Known Issues:

+- Does not work with MicDoodleCore.
+Libraries will not be loading properly.
+    A workaround is described in the forum thread.
 - Does not work with PRMumble(0.5Beta) even after copying the link.dll (1.2.0)
     into PRMumble's plugin folder - it will say "linked" but the audio will not be positional (Deprecated since PR_Mumble1.0 is supported now :))

 Change Log:

+v4.1.1
+- updated for Minecraft 1.7.10 (Forge 10.13.0.1180)

 v4.1.0
 - code structure rework to conform to new forge gradle build system